knative/docs/docs/eventing/brokers/broker-developer-config-options.md

     backoffPolicy: exponential
     backoffDelay: "2007-03-01T13:00:00Z/P1Y2M10DT2H30M"
 ```
 - You can specify any valid `name` for your broker.
 Using `default` will create a broker named `default`.
 - The `namespace` must be an existing namespace in your cluster.
 Using `default` will create the broker in the `default` namespace.

+###  Event Delivery Options
+- You can use `dead-letter sink`  for error handling and auditing of undelivered messages.
+Specify Kubernetes object reference where undelivered messages will be sent using `ref` and an optional URI to route undelivered messages using `uri`.
+- You can set the `Backoff policies` to define the delay strategy between retry attempts.
+It can be  `exponantial` or `linear`.
+- You can set the `Backoff delay ` to specify the initial delay before retrying, using the ISO 8601 duration format.
+- You can specify the number of retry attempts before sending the event to the dead-letter sink using the `retry` configuration.
+- `spec.delivery` is used to configure event delivery options.
+Event delivery options specify what happens to an event that fails to be delivered to an event sink.
+For more information, see the documentation on [Event delivery](../event-delivery.md).

 ###  Advance broroker class options
 When a Broker is created without a specified `eventing.knative.dev/broker.class` annotation, the default `MTChannelBasedBroker` Broker class is used, as specified by default in the `config-br-defaults` ConfigMap.